Fonkarts/Symfony_Symrecipe_app/README.md

 # Symfony Painter Project

-This project is a painter website, made with Symfony 5.
+This project is a food recipe app, made with Symfony 6.2.
 More details coming soon.

 ## Development Environment